9.20 PAVEMENT JOINTS

 When placing assemblies on subgrade, contractors use the bottom support wires of the assembly to serve as a guide for bar alignment.
 This is not objectionable provided the bars are fabricated at proper angle to the wire supports.
 Assemblies should be inspected for proper fabrication when delivered to the project.

-Contractors shall not be permitted to block up or support the assemblies on bricks or other means to obtain proper height of dowel bars.
+Contractors shall not be permitted to block up or support the assemblies to obtain proper height of dowel bars.
 When a paving project has two different slab thicknesses requiring load transfer devices, the Contractor shall furnish correct height basket dowel assemblies specifically fabricated to position bars at mid‑depth of the slab for each slab thickness.

 At the Contractor’s option, the temporary wire fasteners, which hold some assemblies together for shipping, may or may not be cut after installation and prior to paving.
 This applies to baskets fabricated in accordance with the PV-101 Road Standard with only three #10 gauge tie wires per basket.
 Often baskets are fabricated with additional tie wires to ensure stability of the basket when handling and placing.
 This is an acceptable practice as long as the tie wires in excess of the 3 required are cut prior to paving.
 The Contractor is responsible to ensure both proper alignment of the bars and the prevention of random cracks.
 Therefore the decision as to whether to cut or not cut the wire fasteners should be made with the goal of preventing both misalignment and random cracks.